yodaxtah/TexturePatch/README.md

 This way the modified image never has to be published (only the patch), reducing the risk at copyright infringement.
 We've made a few simplifications in this example though.

-1. Image dimensions may vary (i.e. $25\times25$ for the original and $300\times300$ for the modified one).
+1. Image dimensions may vary (i.e., $25\times25$ for the original and $300\times300$ for the modified one).
 Different dimensions are supported by the tool.
-In order to create a difference (patch), the eventual sizes must be the same, therefore the original image is resized to the modified image's dimension using a standard method using cubic interpolation.
+In order to create a difference (patch), the eventual sizes must be the same, therefore the original image is resized to the modified image's dimension using a standard method (cubic interpolation).
 1. The difference of two 8-bit images can only be faithfully stored using 9-bit $(0-255, 255-0)$, whereas the patch itself will be an 8 bit image.
 The tool adds sign descriptors at the bottom of the image and stores the absolute difference.

 ## Protecting the original image from reversing